cyberbotics/webots-doc/automobile/car.md

 ### Simple Vehicles

-In adition to those controlable models of vehicle, several non-controlable vehicle (called 'simple') are available as static objects.
+In adition to those controlable models of vehicle, several non-controlable vehicles (called 'simple') based on the `Solid` node are available.

 > **Note**: These vehicles can be moved kinematically using a Supervisor.
 These are for example the vehicles used by the SUMO interface.